gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS/SCTP requires the maximum DTLS record size to be known and not being changed during the lifetime of the Association.
    It is mandated that DTLS supports the maximum record size of 2<sup>14</sup> bytes.
-   DTLS/SCTP MAY exploit maximum DTLS record size due to implementation choice, in such case maximum record size MUST be negotiated according to {{RFC8449}}, the negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.
+   DTLS/SCTP MAY exploit maximum DTLS record size less than  2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to {{RFC8449}}, the negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.

 ## Terminology